aridhia/fair-api-beta-utilities/README.md

 > This is an **early access** API and subject to change.
 Please send feedback so we can improved the experience.

 The FAIR data services can store structured data for subsequent selection and query.
-CSV files can be selected if their names match the **<dictionary_code>**.
 (Remember that a FAIR dataset can have multiple tables.)

-Rename the example CSV file with the `dictionary.code` that has been set in the JSON file.

 To upload data, use the script [fair-api-upload.py](fair-api-upload.py) with the dictionary code for `entity_code` and the `data` switch: